 Before complaining, check the services you are getting for your tax payment.
 Some towns include sewage and trash pickup as part of their community services.
 Your taxes might be higher than the next town, but you might be getting more bang for your buck, Bandini says.
 If, knowing what you’re paying, you are unhappy with the services provided, consider organizing a protest.

 If you feel you’re paying too much, file a grievance with the assessor’s office.
 The cost for this shouldn’t be too bad.
 It is $25 on Long Island in New York, according to Bandini.

 Be concerned only if your taxes are “meaningfully” above your neighbors, Kropper suggests.
 Don’t bother challenging if your taxes are higher by no more than 10 percent, he warns.
 It won’t be worth the effort, and you’re more likely to lose.

 For the challenge, you’ll need to identify how much you think your house is worth.
 Cite comparable houses in the area, and explain why you think they are comparable.
 If your challenge is not approved, you often have a chance to appeal.

 It’s rare for anyone to contest an assessment, so if you make the effort, you’ll often benefit, Ricketts explains.

-11. Is there any way to get a break on property taxes?
 Many municipalities offer exemptions that lower your property taxes.
 The common homestead exemption excludes from taxation a certain amount of the value of a primary residence.
 Your area may also give breaks to seniors, veterans and other groups.

-12. Can I write my property taxes off my income tax?
 Property taxes can be deducted on itemized federal income tax returns.
 Check with your state income tax office to see if it allows deductions as well.